derhansen/sf_tv2fluidge/README.md

 * Migration of content from TemplaVoila to Fluid Template
 * Conversion of Grid Elements with language set to "all languages"
 * It is recommended to create a backup of your TYPO3 database, so you can easily roll back if the result is not as expected

-## What does not work?

-I did not test the migration Flexible Content Elements with containers for elements.

 ## Feedback and updates